MakeSchool-Tutorials/Ramp-Level-0/P00-Getting-Started/content.md

 # Challenge 1: Add your name

+> [info]
+> If you haven't already, visit [make.sc/ramp-start](make.sc/ramp-start) to join the classroom, then navigate to the _0.0 Hello World_ assignment to start the challenges below.
+>

 **in `index.html`**

 > [action]
 > Find the `h1` tags in `index.html` and add your name so that it says `YOURNAME's Hello World`
 >

-# Challenge 2: Update the values for `backgroundColor`
+# Challenge 2: Update the canvas color

 **in `sketch.js`**